 Life can be stressful, and anxiety can be a normal stress reaction.
 However, if you're experiencing anxiety more frequently or with more intensity, it could be a sign of an anxiety disorder.
 Anxiety disorder symptoms may include: feeling overwhelmed; difficulty concentrating; restlessness, or agitation; physical symptoms such as racing heart, sweating, and trembling; avoidance of certain situations; and trouble sleeping.

 If you're experiencing these symptoms, reaching out for help is essential.
 Talk to a mental health professional, and they can help identify if you have an anxiety disorder and provide treatment options.
 To help you determine if you are suffering from an anxiety disorder, we've compiled a list of 7 signs you should look out for.
-If you check off more than a few of these, it might be time to seek professional help.
+If you recognize more than a few of these in yourself, it might be time to seek professional help.
 And don't worry; we've got you covered with some tips on how to cope with anxiety symptoms.
 So let's get started!

 What is Anxiety Disorder?